Home > Planning for Off-Campus Study

 F&M has pre-approved over 200 different programs in more than 60 different locations during the summer, semester or academic year.
 Whether you want to take classes at a local university in Australia or improve your Spanish in Chile to conducting field research in India, each of F&M's pre-approved programs offer unique and challenging academic opportunities.
 You can search for pre-approved programs by area of study, language of instruction, program type or location here.

-For more information about off-campus study academic and financial policies, review the information under Planning for Off-Campus Study on the left.
+For more information about off-campus study academic and financial policies, review the information under Policies on the left.

 Step Three: Complete an Online Advising Application